 I decided to take it easy on myself this week and chose what I think is going to be a simple question to answer.
 Now the question is how well did I do?

 What is one of my favorite meals?
 Are we talking about the food consumed or the company and circumstances surrounding said consumption?
 Because that’s what it really boils (no pun intended) down to.
 It also comes down to what does food mean to me.
-In my role as features of editor of David Magazine, once of the monthly pieces I would edit was that of our food critic, Jason Harris.
+In my role as features editor of David Magazine, one of the monthly pieces I edit is that of our food critic, Jason Harris.
 Now Jason is a good writer, but it’s fascinating to me how he writes about food.
 How discerning his palate is when it comes to slight variations as well as the diversity of the food he not only consumes but is knowledgeably able to write about.

 I’m not like that.
 I wish I was.

 Not in the writing area, I’m good there, but in the food part.
 Even though I try not to let fear dictate my actions (which I wrote about a few weeks ago) I am not nearly as adventurous with food as I wish I was.
 I don’t try nearly enough things outside my basic comfort zone.
 I think part of this has to do with how I see food.
 I don’t see it as an end in and of itself.
 Instead, I see it as a function of social interaction.
 What I mean is that I can linger over a meal for hours if I’m having a conversation or among a group of people I’m enjoying being with.
 But if it’s just me, then food becomes a simple source of energy to be consumed.